 We have been pursuing a growth strategy that includes the construction of large-scale recirculating aquaculture system farms for producing our GE Atlantic salmon.
 Our farm in Pioneer, Ohio is under construction and roughly 30% complete, but construction activities have been paused.
 To fund the construction cost, we were using cash on hand, which would be supplemented by a municipal bond financing.
 However, during the initial two years of construction, the cost estimate for the farm increased substantially and eventually exceeded our ability to complete the proposed financing.
 Consequently, we require new financing to provide liquidity for working capital and to fund the construction of our farm in Pioneer, Ohio.
-To meet this need, we have engaged an investment bank to pursue a range of funding and strategic alternatives, including the recently announced sale process for our Indiana farm, debt financing secured by our unencumbered assets, and potential joint venture partnerships or other strategic transactions.
+To meet this need, we have engaged an investment bank to pursue a range of funding and strategic alternatives, including our recent bridge loan funding and the completed sale of our Indiana farm.
+We continue to pursue funding sources, including the sale of non-core equipment assets from our Ohio farm, debt financing secured by our unencumbered assets, and potential strategic transactions.